vault27/Foundation/paloalto.md

 ### Configuration

 - Add Panorama and Secondary Panorama IP on device
 - Insert auth key from Panorama: Panorama > Device Registration Auth Key
+- Push two buttons to enable policy and device configuration
 - Commit
 - Do the same for secondary device OR if it is already was in cluster, all setting will be commited from active device, except Auth key - it should be added manually
 - Add both devices to Panorama > Managed devices using serials